Mayor of Central Hawke's Bay

-The Mayor of Central Hawke's Bay officiates over the Central Hawke's Bay District of New Zealand's North Island.
+The mayor of Central Hawke's Bay officiates over the Central Hawke's Bay District Council.

 Central Hawke's Bay District was formed through the 1989 local government reforms by amalgamating Waipukurau and Waipawa districts.
 The inaugural mayor was Hugh Hamilton who served for two terms from 1989 to 1995.

-The current mayor of Central Hawke's Bay is Alex Walker.
-She is a business owner who lives on a small farm with her shearer husband and children.
+The current mayor of Central Hawke's Bay is Will Foley.

 List of mayors

 Since its formation in 1989, Central Hawke's Bay District has had six mayors.
 The following is a complete list: